 - As the contractor is an extension of the member, if he is found to be in violation of these rules and regulations, he can lose his privilege to work within the gates of Flat Top Lake; and, the member can lose their security deposit.
-All members are responsible for the actions of their contractors.
+Members are responsible for the actions of their contractors.

-H. Woody Brush Disposal Area
+Woody Brush Disposal Area

 - Disposal at FTLA’s woody brush area is restricted to woody brush and Disposal of any manufactured materials, including scrap building materials and plastic trash bags is prohibited.
 The FTLA Superintendent has been directed to keep said area locked and to enforce this rule.